valegiunchiglia/TMA-Analysis/README.md

 # Automated cancer diagnostics via analysis of optical and chemical images by deep and shallow learning

-This is the repository for the paper "Diagnostic Workflow: Automated Mass Spectrometry Imaging Analysis on Formalin-Fixed and Paraffin Embedded Breast Cancer Tissue Samples".
+This is the repository for the paper "Automated cancer diagnostics via analysis of optical and chemical images by deep and shallow learning".

 ## Deep Learning